Codename Eagle

 Codename Eagle is a first-person shooter video game developed by Refraction Games and published by Take-Two Interactive and TalonSoft.
 Codename Eagle was released initially in the United Kingdom in November 1999, and later in North America in March 2000.

 In 2000, DICE acquired Refraction Games and inherited the in-development Battlefield 1942.
 Codename Eagle is considered a spiritual predecessor to Battlefield 1942.

 Gameplay

 Codename Eagle is an open-world first-person shooter with drivable land, air and sea vehicles.
-In Codename Eagle's multiplayer mode, the players can battle in one of three modes: Deathmatch, Team Deathmatch and Capture the Flag.
+In multiplayer mode, the players can battle in one of three modes: Deathmatch, Team Deathmatch and Capture the Flag.